opf/openproject/docs/user-guide/projects/project-lists/README.md

 ![Configure view of project lists in OpenProject](configure-view-project-list.png)

-A window will open, allowing you to manage and reorder columns.
-Don't forget to click **Apply** to see the changes.
+A dialogue will open, allowing you to manage and reorder columns.
+Click **Apply** to see the changes.

 ![Configuration form for project lists in OpenProject](configure-view-form-project-list.png)